 For people who don't mind running with a smartphone, the Nike+ Run Club app is available for iPhone and Android devices.

-Sadly, Android Wear smartwatch fans aren't currently serviced by a watch specific app right now.
+Sadly, Android Wear smartwatch fans aren't currently serviced by a watch-specific app right now.

 Does Nike Fuel still exist?

-It's been six years since Nike launched its original fitness wearable the Nike Fuelband and with it the Nike Fuel points system that converted all your activity into one single fitness currency.
+It's been seven years since Nike launched its original fitness wearable the Nike Fuelband and with it the Nike Fuel points system that converted all your activity into one single fitness currency.
 By translating all movement into one centralised score, the idea was this would make it possible to compare the efforts of different sports and reward a wider range of effort.

 While the Fuelband is dead, Nike Fuel lives on in the Nike+ Run Club and Nike+ Training Club app but in reality it now feels a bit lost.